GATB/gatb-tools-machine/README.md

 ## Build the image

+    # prepare a directory
     cd <some-working-directory>
+    # clone this project locally
     git clone https://github.com/GATB/gatb-tools-machine.git
+    # enter the project
     cd gatb-tools-machine
+    # build the images
+    # (do not forget ending '.': it is part of the docker build command)
     docker build -f Dockerfile -t gatb_tools_machine .

-    # Do not forget ending '.': it is part of the docker build command

 ## Test the image